dominikwilkowski/bronzies/README.md

 # Release History App
+* 0.1.1 - Changes to API endpoint, fixes
 * 0.1.0 - Completely refactored the code, No Design yet
 * 0.0.3 - Moved an old version into the repo and developed the RESTful API